-As an admin or moderator with proper permissions, you are able to ban shared files or mark them as incompatible.
+As an admin or moderator with proper permissions, you have a number of tools available for moderation.
 For details on granting permissions to moderators or internal developers, please see Adding Community Moderators

 Banning content should be reserved for items that violate the Steam Subscriber Agreement, such as: offensive content (e.g. racism), pornography (e.g. pornographic sprays/decals in Counter-Strike), stolen Workshop items, hacked skins/textures to make characters nude, etc. Users will receive an email that their item has been banned and that it is only visible to them.